aminya/launchkey/CONTRIBUTING.md

-# Contributing to lunchkey
+# Contributing to launchkey

-Thank you for your interest in contributing to lunchkey!
+Thank you for your interest in contributing to launchkey!
 This document provides information for developers who want to contribute to the project.

 ## Development Setup